total-typescript/total-typescript-book/book-content/book.md

 const readOnlyGenres: readonly string[] = ["rock", "pop", "unclassifiable"];

-// hovering over readOnlyGenres shows: const readOnlyGenres: readonly string[]
+// hovering over readOnlyGenres shows: const readOnlyGenres: readonly string[];

 const readOnlyGenresAsConst = ["rock", "pop", "unclassifiable"] as const;

-// hovering over readOnlyGenresAsConst shows: const readOnlyGenresAsConst: readonly ["rock", "pop", "unclassifiable"]
+// hovering over readOnlyGenresAsConst shows: const readOnlyGenresAsConst: readonly ["rock", "pop", "unclassifiable"];
 ```

 Not only is `readOnlyGenresAsConst` an immutable array, but TypeScript has also inferred the array's elements as literal types.
 This means that the array can only contain the exact strings `"rock"`, `"pop"`, and `"unclassifiable"`.

 This means that array methods like `includes` and `indexOf` won't behave as expected in all situations.

 For example, when calling `indexOf` with a string that isn't in the array, the regular `readonly` array will return `-1`, but the `as const` array will return an error: